| HOME |

 My interest in history as content began with three public art proposals for the City of Dallas in 1994, 95 and 98 for which I was asked to write poems based on neighborhood histories.
 Then, in 1996 while a visiting artist at Florida State University, I did a series of paintings of Spanish Moss hanging from the trees called "SPANISH MOSS: AN EFFIGY OF THE SOUTH," which were paired with photos of hands holding books open to historic images of lynching victims.
 While the paintings could have been considered a tourist's response to north Florida, the photographs became a way to delve into the racism of the Chicago neighborhood in which I grew up.

 History on a more personal level then found its way into some of my infrequent sculptures.
 A 1999 piece THE OBERDICK CHAISE, incorporates a silkscreened story in which I muse about the history of the house I live in and the people who owned it before me, while the materials themselves speak of history too, since they are clapboards saved from a kitchen remodeling project.
-Other works revolve around the idea of the house too, from furniture-like chairs made of drywall scraps or fenceposts adorned with the names of American Indian tribes, to an installation called MY MOUNT RUSHMORE in which a long text about leaving my own history somewhere in the house for whomever owns it next is written on the walls of a bedroom I was remodeling, the day my drywall contractor was supposed to show up to start covering everything with new sheetrock.
+Other works revolve around the idea of the house too, from furniture-like chairs made of drywall scraps or fenceposts adorned with the names of American Indian tribes, to an installation called MY MOUNT RUSHMORE in which a long text about leaving my own history somewhere in the house, for whomever owns it next, is written on the walls of a bedroom I was remodeling, the day my drywall contractor was supposed to show up and start covering everything with new sheetrock.

 ![]() OBERDICK CHAISE |